m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 ### Header (`SDBT`)

-The header defines where the other blocks are and includes the bloom filter data.
+The header defines where and how to find the other blocks and files.

 * Block Header (Type: _complex_)